 comino island beaches

-Crystal Lagoon Caves
+Crystal Lagoon

-Located North West of the island, the lagoon is an area known for its crystal clear blue waters and caves.
+Located West of the island, the lagoon is an area known for its crystal clear blue waters and caves.
 The area is located roughly 10 minutes by foot from Blue Lagoon and it can also be reached by boat, kayak, or swimming.
 It is a great place for snorkeling, swimming, cliff diving and exploring sea caves.

+There are 4 caves located in Crystal Lagoon, the first one can be seen on the photo.
+This natural attraction is a large sea cave with a collapsed roof, forming a hole with a beautiful arch to the Mediterranean Sea.
 The second cave is located along the coastline 210 meters right when facing the first cave.
 If you are planning to visit this cave, we suggest you to bring a waterproof flash light as the cave is very deep and dark.
 If you are adventurous enough to make it to the end, you will find a small hidden sandy beach.
+The third cave is located along the coastline 120 meters left when facing the first cave.
+Despite its small size and narrow entrance, this swim-through cave is worth exploring.
+The fourth cave is located opposite the third cave around 100 meters away.
+Despite its tiny size and entrance, this cave is still worth exploring.

 comino crystal lagoon beach